-Supreme Court agrees to hear challenges to Trump’s abortion, green card rules
+Supreme Court agrees to hear challenges to Trump’s abortion, green-card rules

 “Every day that passes causes more harm to immigrant communities and impedes efforts to curb the spread of the coronavirus, particularly among low-income communities of color.”

-In the abortion case, the new administration already is considering the restrictions Trump’s team put in place regarding Title X, a decades-old law regarding family planning services.
+In the abortion case, the new administration already is considering the restrictions President Donald Trump’s team put in place regarding Title X, a decades-old law regarding family-planning services.
 Its regulations continually change, depending on the political party of the administration in charge.

-Groups such as Planned Parenthood have said the Trump administration’s requirements could keep them from participating, and restrict physicians from even referring a woman to abortion providers if she is seeking the procedure.
+Groups such as Planned Parenthood have said that the Trump administration’s requirements could keep them from participating, and restrict physicians from even referring a woman to an abortion provider if she is seeking the procedure.

 The U.S. Court of Appeals for the 9th Circuit approved the restrictions.
-The U.S. Court of Appeals for the 4th Circuit said they went too far, and in a suit brought by the city of Baltimore, said they could not be enforced in Maryland.
+The U.S. Court of Appeals for the 4th Circuit said they went too far, and a suit brought by Baltimore said they could not be enforced in Maryland.

-Groups challenging the rules — American Civil Liberties Union, the American Medical Association, Essential Access Health, the National Family Planning & Reproductive Health Association, and Planned Parenthood Federation of America — welcomed the Supreme Court’s review.
+Groups challenging the rules — the American Civil Liberties Union, the American Medical Association, Essential Access Health, the National Family Planning & Reproductive Health Association, and Planned Parenthood Federation of America — welcomed the Supreme Court’s review.

-The rule “inappropriately interferes with the patient-physician relationship and conflicts with the ethical obligations of physicians and other health care providers — ultimately jeopardizing patient access to safe care,” they said.
+The rule “inappropriately interferes with the patient-physician relationship and conflicts with the ethical obligations of physicians and other health-care providers — ultimately jeopardizing patient access to safe care,” they said.

-Antiabortion activists said they remained hopeful the court will get the chance to approve what they called the “Protect Life Rule.”
+Antiabortion activists said they remained hopeful that the court will get the chance to approve what they called the “Protect Life Rule.”

 “We are confident the Supreme Court will rule that the Trump administration and future pro-life administrations have the right to disentangle Title X taxpayer funding from the abortion industry,” said Marjorie Dannenfelser, president of the Susan B. Anthony List.